digitalspring/whitepaper/whitepaper.md

 ### Summary

+The ability to send messages even when the recipient is offline, presents a challenge for any p2p communication system, especially if privacy ought to be protected.
+In the preceding sections, a general overview of the problem was given and possible approaches to solve it, to varying degrees, were presented.
+From this, it should have become clear that there is certainly no generic solution.
+Instead, any solution has to consider the specific use case, i.e. what kind of data is being transmitted, when, to whom and with what requirements for privacy.
+Digital Spring provides generic tools that can be adapted to each of these specific use cases, the prime example of 1-to-1 communication via text messages being one of them.

 <!--
 Digital Spring follows the pushing paradigm where a sender tries to transmit the message to the recipients immediately.^[This is not only